PAST WINNERS

 2020

-The prize for Best Research Paper was awarded to Jaycee Tolentino (University of British Columbia) for his paper “The Politics of Disaster Relief.”
+Best Research Paper: Jaycee Tolentino (University of British Columbia) for “The Politics of Disaster Relief.”

 The prize for Best Presentation was awarded to Kyra Carmichael (University of Ottawa) for her paper “Sticky or Flexible?
 Evaluating Revisions in Bank of Canada Staff Forecasts of the Policy Interest Rate.”